giganttheo/giganttheo.github.io/_posts/2023-01-25-multimodal_graphs.md

 * `n_edge`: number of edges
 * `globals`: global feature (*eg* graph label)

-Graphs are a structure that conveniently model complex systems, such as multi-modal documents.
+Graphs are a structure that conveniently model complex systems, such as multimodal documents.

 As an example, in *Extractive Text-Image Summarization with Relation-Enhanced Graph Attention Network*, Xie *et al* construct this graph to model an article that contains texts and images: